Nexxkinn/littleZip/README.md

 - Single-directory, no-symlink
 - Lots of shortcuts and naive approachs
 - Optimised only for gallery compress and extract.
-- Only support zlib compression
+- Only support deflate compression
 - Prone to pathfile attack
 - Not yet audited.

+### TODO
+- compression